What is tyrosine good for?

-It is also worth mentioning that although L-Tyrosine sounds like a pharmaceutical grade chemical compound, it’s actually just a simple amino acid.
-It’s synthesized in your body naturally.
+Although tyrosine sounds like a pharmaceutical grade chemical compound, it’s actually just a simple amino acid.

-My point is that, surprisingly, L-Tyrosine and NALT are both very non-toxic.
-The vast majority of people that take Tyrosine supplements do not experience side effects at all.
+The vast majority of people that take tyrosine supplements do not experience side effects at all.

-However, there are a few cautions I should mention to you, just to be on the safe side.
+However, there are a few cautions I should mention to you, just in case.